Photo: Terry Alexander

 - Representative Justin Rodriguez D (125: West Central Bexar)

 The Legislature’s Interim Reports to inform the 2017 Legislature have been published.
-Interim Reports contain the questions for further investigation (Interim Charges) as posed by the Lieutenant Governor and Speaker, contextual background information, invited testimony excerpts, and the Committees’ recommendations on how the legislature should address upcoming issues.
+Interim Reports contain the questions for further investigation (Interim Charges) as posed by the Lieutenant Governor and Speaker of the House, contextual background information, invited testimony excerpts, and the Committees’ recommendations on how the legislature should address upcoming issues.

 - Senate Committee on Agriculture, Water, and Rural Affairs Interim Report (with letters of reservation signed by three Committee members attached.)
 Read the entire Interim Report here.